 Readers—male readers, let me be clear—often think they know exactly who I am after reading a few of my essays.
 They are usually wrong.

-These men assume that they know us because we expose an intimate part of our lives, and they assume that they’re welcome to associate with us in overly familiar terms… terms that most of these guys (hopefully) know not to use on a first date, or even a third, yet they’ll tweet and e-mail us using those familiar terms without even knowing our names.
+These readers assume that they know us because we expose an intimate part of our lives, and they assume that they’re welcome to associate with us in overly familiar terms… terms that most of these people (hopefully) know not to use on a first date, or even a third, yet they’ll tweet and e-mail us using those familiar terms without even knowing our names.

 It’s like they think that by reading about our sexuality they’ve been transported into our bedrooms and we’re sitting around in lingerie, waiting.
-What they don’t realize is that if we’re sitting around in lingerie waiting for someone it is not them.
+What they don’t realize is that if we’re sitting around in lingerie waiting for someone, it is not them.
 They are STRANGERS to us.
 This overly familiar feeling is completely one-sided.
-If these men appeared in our bedrooms we would be terrified because they are uninvited strangers barging into our homes.
+If these people appeared in our bedrooms, we would be terrified because they are uninvited strangers barging into our homes.